S-e-r-a-p-h-i-n-e/NeKoRoSHELL-DLux-Shell/README.md

 ### Roadmap

-NeKoRoSHELL DLUX is currently being developed by one person (*cough* [CONTRIBUTING](https://github.com/NeKoRoSYS/NeKoRoSHELL-DLUX/tree/main?tab=contributing-ov-file#) *cough*) and is constantly under rigorous quality assurance for improvement.
+NeKoRoSHELL DLux is currently being developed by one person (*cough* [CONTRIBUTING](https://github.com/NeKoRoSYS/NeKoRoSHELL-DLux-Shell/tree/main?tab=contributing-ov-file#) *cough*) and is constantly under rigorous quality assurance for improvement.
 We always aim to keep a "no-break" promise for every update so that you can safely update to later versions without expecting any breakages.

 <br>
 <div align="center">